-All contracts over \$10,000 must be signed by an area dean after completion of a fully executed purchase order and then forwarded to the Dean of Administration for final approval.
+All contracts over \$10,000 must be signed by an area Vice President after completion of a fully executed purchase order and then forwarded to the Vice President for Administrative Services for final approval.

 A. Purchase Contracts:

 - 1. Purchases that exceed \$10,000must be publicly bid per NYS law. - 2.
 Purchases under \$10,000 are made at the discretion of the College Purchasing Agent.
 The established procedure is to obtain three verbal quotes with documentation of the conversation with the vendor for purchases that exceed \$1,000 or three written quotes for purchases that exceed \$3000.